Ports of Call

 Pack for Barbados

 Pack plenty of sunscreen for a holiday in Barbados, as well as some effective insect repellent.
-A lightweight rain slicker is a good idea, just in case you get caught in a storm.
+A lightweight rain slicker is a good idea, in the event of a storm.

 What's on in Barbados